missing-user/missing-user.github.io/index.md

 ---
 layout: portfolio
 title: Home
-description: Homepage of Philipp Jurasic, a physics student and freelance web developer from Munich.
+description: Homepage of Philipp Jurašić, a physics student and freelance web developer from Munich.

 ---
 Hi, I'm Philipp Jurašić, a physics student and freelance web developer from Munich.
-If you wan a fast and responsive website, just [leave me a message](/about#contact "contact form")!
+If you are looking for a fast and responsive website, just [drop me a message](/about#contact "contact form")!

 Below are some projects I've been working on.